 A cab driver finds himself the hostage of an engaging contract killer as he makes his rounds from hit to hit during one night in Los Angeles.
 He must find a way to save both himself and one last victim.

-Okwe, a kind-hearted Nigerian doctor, and Senay, a Turkish chambermaid, work at the same West London hotel.
-The hotel is run by Senor Sneaky and is the sort of place where dirty business like drug dealing and prostitution takes place.
-However, when Okwe finds a human heart in one of the toilets, he uncovers something far more sinister than just a common crime.
+Okwe, a kind-hearted Nigerian physician, and Senay, a Turkish chambermaid, work at the same West London hotel, a locus of drug dealing and prostitution run by Senor Sneaky.
+When Okwe discovers a human heart blocking a toilet in a just-vacated room, he uncovers something far more sinister than just a common crime.
 Written by

 Sujit R. Varma